SmollClover/File-Extension-Fixer-JS/README.md

 A tool that looks over every photo and video in a directory and corrects the file extension based off of the magic number of the file.

+This is the Javascript equivalent of [File Extension Fixer Rust](https://github.com/SmollClover/File-Extension-Fixer-Rust).

 ---

 ## Cache